rikhuijzer/blog/posts/why-not-r.md

 ## Conclusion

 I don't think that R is bad language per se.
-If Julia didn't exist, then I would, probably, be using R with great pleasure.
+If Julia, Python and MATLAB wouldn't have existed, then I would, probably, be using R with great pleasure.
-However, Julia does exists and solves many of the problems which R has.
+However, newer languages like Julia do exists and solve many of the problems which R has.

 ## References